yijiano/tp/docs/UserGuide.md

 ---
 ### Restock Specific Item: `restock`

-Restocks a specific item to a new quantity if it is below the desired level, displaying the restock cost.
+The restock command allows you to restock a specific item to a desired quantity if it is below the specified stock level , displaying the restock cost.
+The behavior of the command differs based on whether or not an expiry date is provided.

 **Format**: `restock ITEM_NAME (EXPIRY_DATE) QUANTITY`
+- `ITEM_NAME`: The name of the item you wish to restock.

-- Optional `EXPIRY_DATE` in `YYYY-MM-DD` format specifies a specific entry if multiple exist.
+- `(EXPIRY_DATE)`: An optional parameter in the `YYYY-MM-DD` format.
+This specifies which item entry to restock if there are multiple entries with the same item name but different expiry dates.
+- `QUANTITY`: The desired new stock quantity.

+**Command Behavior**:
+- The `EXPIRY_DATE` is mandatory when restocking items that have expiry dates.
+You must specify the expiry date explicitly, even if only one entry with that expiry date exists.
+- If an item **does not have an expiry date**, the command will restock that entry without needing an expiry date.
+- If you attempt to restock an item with an expiry date but fail to provide the `EXPIRY_DATE`, the system will display an "Item not found" error.

 **Sample Output**: